anandjeyahar/nude.py/README.md

 *  Adding a way to write custom sampling engine function to pass to the nude class to sample pixels

 # ROADMAP:
+* This is kinda obsolete.
+There is the [open_nsfw](https://github.com/yahoo/open_nsfw) which probably makes this look clownish.
 * This is a very brute force approach.
-A more scalable approach would be either: a, Neural network trained approach or
-	One approach could be extract SIFT features from a set of true and false nude images, and then training a neural network(which one?) and building a model.
+A more scalable approach would be either: a, Neural network trained approach or b, One approach could be extract SIFT features from a set of true and false nude images, and then training a neural network(which one?) and building a model.